 When an aging loved one's health begins to fail, families are confronted by a variety of challenging decisions.
 Is it safe for grandma to still be driving?
 Can dad continue to live on his own?
 Should mom move to assisted living, or hire a home health aide?

-Indeed, finding the ideal caregiving situation for an older family member is more stressful than getting a divorce, getting married, buying a new house, or choosing care services for a new baby, according to a recent survey of UK caregivers.
+Indeed, finding the ideal caregiving situation for a aging parents is more stressful than getting a divorce, getting married, buying a new house, or choosing care services for a new baby, according to a survey of UK caregivers.

 Hundreds of members of the sandwich generation were polled by the Care Quality Commission (CQC), an independent regulator of health and social care in England.
 A full 84 percent of those surveyed said that finding care for an aging parent, spouse or in-law was either "very" or "quite" stressful.